 We would all like to think that everyone is trustworthy when you’re talking about love and weddings, but that’s not always the case.
 The internet can be a place where people aren’t always looking out for your best interests.
 We want to help protect you from online scammers as you use Once Wed to buy your dream wedding gown online.
 There are lots of honest sellers out there, so don’t let this information scare you.
 We believe that knowledge is power and we love informed buyers!

-ALERT – do not purchase from someone who says their name is Donna Burney (or Burny)!
-Please contact us if you get a seller using this name.
+ALERT – do not purchase from someone who says their name is Donna Burney (or Burny) or from anyone responding to your inquiry from the email address email@example.com.
+Please contact us if you get a seller using this name or email.

 The Number One Mistake Buyers Make

 We can not stress this enough – NEVER EVER EVER send a gift card(s), check, cashier check, money order or wire transfer as payment – NEVER!!!
 Not even for a “deposit”.
 The chances are extremely high that you will lose that money and never receive a dress.

 We encourage you to use Escrow.com because this safe and secure online payment service ensures that every part of the transaction is complete before the money is released.
 Do not pay any type of deposit before completing an escrow.com transaction.
 Make it clear to the individual that all money will be processed through escrow.com (and no they don’t pay us to endorse them :)